bhumikasadbhave/Master-Thesis-SITS/README.md

 Google Drive path: https://drive.google.com/drive/folders/1dDHECUBRtsNBGkb1aF6Dzl8x_68RvZo2?usp=sharing

 ### 📁 Dataset
 The experiments use Sentinel-2 satellite image time series focused on sugarbeet fields.
-Due to data storage size, raw Sentinel-2 data is not included in the Github repository.
+Due to data size, the Sentinel-2 data is not included in the Github repository.
 However, preprocessing scripts and model-ready formats are provided to replicate results.
 A data sample has been provided in the Google drive as well for reference.
 The data is stored in a folder structure as follows(provided by Greenspin):
 ```